 - Driving while under the influence of alcohol or drugs

 - Death of a professional athlete during a sporting event

-- If death happens while committing a crime
+- Death while committing a crime

 Which life insurance companies offer AD&D?

 Accidental death and dismemberment is available from most companies that offer life insurance, although some only sell policies to employers who then award them to employees as a benefit.